umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 The Login Widget allows the user that was created, using the register widget to login to their account.

-The setup options for the login widget are as follows:
+The setup options for this widget are as follows:

 - Heading
 - Text